gabriels-malta/octo-chainsaw/README.md

 # Acesso-Bankly
 ## Tech Case - solution proposal

-The system follows an event-driven architecture, coordinated by choreography between the queues.
+The system follows an event-driven architecture, coordinated by choreography a message broker.

 Important to notice that this isn't a bunch of microservices.
 It is a monolith that has a loosely coupled approach to handle each step of the workflow.